-In making a determination of admission the college shall consider the following factors:
+In making a determination of admission the following factors will be under consideration:

 - The seriousness of the offense or offenses.